 Management of Care

-This subcategory includes activities that improve patient care and decrease the amount of medical services needed through treatment coordination.
-This helps reduce duplication of treatment, therefore improving patient outcome and managing costs.
+This subcategory includes activities that improve client care and decrease the amount of medical services needed through treatment coordination.
+This helps reduce duplication of treatment, therefore improving client outcomes and managing costs.
 Some important aspects of management of care include understanding advance directives, case management, and client rights.
 Other practices include ethical practices and demonstrated knowledge of legal responsibilities, confidentiality, and continuity of care.